VirusTotal/yara-x/docs/Module Developer's Guide.md

 This mechanism for choosing the name of your function explicitly also comes handy
 for function overloading (i.e: using the same name for functions that differ in their signatures).
-For example, suppose that you want to implement a `sum` function that can receive either integer or floating point numbers.
+For example, suppose that you want to implement a `add` function that can receive either integer or floating point numbers.
 The Rust language doesn't support function overloading, but you can provide two different implementations and force them to have the same name in YARA.